“So I can go to heaven if I confess my sins?” I asked.

 It bounced off again.
 A golden circle sparkled under the tip of my dagger.

 Finn looked at me with a shocked expression before moving his body.
-I saw the horizon flip over for the second time today, a shoe had landed squarely into my gut.
-The dagger flew from my hand, shining like a shooting star.
+I saw the horizon flip over for the second time today.
+A shoe had landed squarely into my gut.
+The dagger flew from my hand, shining like a shooting star across my eyes.

-Trying to gather air back into my lungs, only made me let go of small heaves.
+On the dirt, I tried to gather air back into my lungs.
+It only made me let out small gasps.
 It hurt.
 I couldn’t move my body.
 Why didn’t the dagger go through his throat?

 Don’t say that.
 You know I’m not insane.
 Because I know I’m not.